Working with and Teaching Students with Anxiety and Depression

 (Burns, et al. 2008; Chapman et al. 2002; Owens 2004; Rumberger, 1987 and Vinson 2004).

-A student with challenging emotional and behavioural difficulties can be categorised into one or more of the following conditions.
+The students with behavioural difficulties and emotional difficulties can be categorised into one or more of the following conditions.

 Please note in this version of Behaviour Zen’s challenging behaviour courses and workshops the following conditions will be targeted: